Chiari I Malformation - Awareness

 - Muscle weakness

 Chiari I malformation can be congenital (born with it) and may be asymptomatic.
-If there are no symptoms then subsequent events can aggravate the asymptomatic Chiari I malformation causing symptoms.
-Traumatic events such as an automobile accident can aggravate asymptomatic Chiari I malformation.
+Personal injuries, such as those sustained in an automobile accident, can aggravate asymptomatic Chiari I malformation or cause a Chiari I malformation.

 Treatment can consist of treating the individual symptoms with medication such as controlling headaches.
 If the symptoms are interfering with the quality of life or getting worse then surgery can be done including decompression surgery where more space is made around the cerebellum and restore the normal flow of CSF.
 Another type of surgery that can be done would be placing a shunt (tube) to channel the flow of CSF and relieve pressure.